-Access within SNOMED International member countries is provided by the Member National Release-Centre in each country, via the relevant Member webpage.
-Affiliates of SNOMED International in non-member countries can access the table through their MLDS (Member Licensing & Distribution Service) account once they have an ICNP license from ICN.
-Those in non member countries who-are not using SNOMED CT in systems and only want access to ICNP can gain access to the ICNP 2019 SNOMED CT equivalence table to enable them to migrate existing data.
+Centre in each country, via the relevant Member webpage.
+Affiliates of SNOMED International in nonmember countries can access the table through their MLDS (Member Licensing & Distribution-Service) account once they have an ICNP licence from ICN.
+Those in non-member countries where the services were account once they have an ICNP licence from ICN.
+Those in non-member countries where the services account once they have an ICNP licence from ICN. are not using SNOMED CT in systems and only want access to ICNP can gain access to the ICNP 2019 SNOMED CT equivalence table to enable them to migrate existing data.

-The equivalency table is also available for download from the ICN website: FOR DISCUSSION WITH-
+The equivalency table is also available for download from the ICN website: FOR DISCUSSION ICN AS THEY WILL NEED TO MANAGE THE LICENSING IF THEY DO THIS

-Users of the ICNP 2019 SNOMED CT equivalency table must comply with the licensing agreements of both ICN and SNOMED International.
+Users of the ICNP 2019 SNOMED CT equivalency table must comply with the licensing agree of both ICN and SNOMED International

 - 1 Introduction

 - 2 Background

 - 3 Motivation

 - 4 Design

 - 4.1 Versions

 - o 4.2 Source

 - o 4.3 Target

-- o 4.4 Direction
+- 4.4 Direction

 - 4.5 Cardinality

 - 5 Content

-- 5.1 Changes for the January 2018 release
+- o 5.1 Changes for the July 2018 release

-- 6 Obtaining the equivalency table